lipenco/rgsoc-blog/source/posts/2013-08-23-thing-that-blown-my-mind-part-2.md

 ### Today I Learned:
 * How to optimize loading time for heavy websites with a lot of pictures.
 * Canvas and its API
-* Why do I need controllers in Rails
+* Why I need controllers in Rails
 * How to render certain number of slides in my application

 _To sum up_: